Understanding PCOS and Hypothalamic Amenorrhea

 I’d been feeling less and less well after HIIT, so I knew something had to change.
 I decided to go against every advice I’d heard for PCOS and cut back on everything except yoga, which I now do daily.
 My scoliosis is still very much with me, so doing no exercise at all, which is usually the recommendation in HA, is not an option.
 I changed the type of yoga and introduced yin and restorative yoga 2-3 times per week.

-A few months after making the decision to switch to yoga only, I found a medical study proving the benefits of yoga and mindfulness for PCOS.
+A few months after deciding to switch to yoga only, I found a medical study proving the benefits of yoga and mindfulness for PCOS.
 I take it as a sign that we might finally see a change in the constant recommendation to eat less and eat harder, which is mindlessly recommended to most women with this condition.

 On top of nutrition and changing my workout routine, I’ve also created a non-negotiable relaxation time.
 Whether I read, paint, spend time with friends and family or go for a walk outside in nature, I make sure each week my schedule includes relaxation.
 It has taken quite a few months since implementing all these changes, but I can say my cycles are regular for the first time in my life.